 - Eureka Moment: "Everyone wanted my bike.
 This morning, before it got stolen, Francis offe- Francis!"

-- Evil Laugh: "Be sure and tell'em Large Marge sent ya!"
+- "Be sure and tell'em Large Marge sent ya!"

 - Fake Static: Pee-wee does this to avoid asking Dottie out to the drive-in.

-- The Boomerang Bow-Tie actually does see use in a Deleted Scene on DVD, which extends the chase scene through the Warner Bros. studio lot.
+- Forgotten Phlebotinum: The boomerang bow tie.
+It only gets used in a Deleted Scene on the DVD, which extends the chase scene through the Warner Bros. studio lot.
 At one point, Pee-wee hides out on the set of an old western town, and as the guards make their way through, he tosses the bow-tie to disorient them long enough to allow him to slip away once again.

 - I Meant to Do That: The Trope Namer.

-- Improvised Parachute: The roof on a convertible.
+- Improvised Parachute: The roof on Mickey's convertible.

-- Innocent Innuendo: Simone, the Greasy Spoon waitress, is overheard by her boyfriend talking to Pee-wee, and he assumes something else "Everyone I know has a big 'but' [read: excuse for not following their dream] Come on, Simone, let's talk about your big 'but.'"
+- Innocent Innuendo: Simone, the Greasy Spoon waitress, is overheard by her boyfriend Andy talking to Pee-wee.
+He assumes something else when Pee-wee says"Everyone I know has a big 'but'note .
+Come on, Simone, let's talk about your big 'but.'"

 - Jail Bake: Not in a cake, but in a footlong hot dog.

-- Karma Houdini: The fortune teller deliberately mislead Pee Wee and stole his wallet - however she is never brought up again.
+- Karma Houdini: The fortune teller deliberately misleads Pee-wee and steals his wallet, but she never comes back or gets her comeuppance.

 - Line-of-Sight Name: How Pee-wee gets duped by a fortune teller into going on a wild goose hunt to the Alamo."The Alamo!
 In... the basement."